 Wanting to draw architectural beauty not captured by a cameravol.17

-Shimaguchi Teruo / Sapporo City Architectural paintings by Shimaguchi Teruo are drawn freehand to convey the expressions of the bricks and stones of which the structures are built.
+Shimaguchi Teruo / City of Sapporo Architectural paintings by Shimaguchi Teruo are drawn freehand to convey the expressions of the bricks and stones of which the structures are built.

 Photographs by Ida Yukitaka